Kashmar: Imamzadeh Seyed Morteza

-Imamzadeh Hamzeh, Kashmar
+Imamzadeh Hamzeh

 Imamzadeh Hamzah, Kashmar the oldest mosque in Kashmar, includes the tomb of Hamza al-Hamza ibn Musa al-Kadhim, the garden and the public cemetery, and is as an Imamzadeh.

 Jameh Mosque of Kashmar

 Jameh Mosque of Kashmar, the place where Jumu'ah is performed, was built in Kashmar in 1791 by Fath-Ali Shah Qajar.
 This Mosque is opposite the Amin al-tojar Caravansarai.

-Jameh Mosque of Khalilabad

-Jameh Mosque of Khalilabad dates back to the Pahlavi dynasty and is located in Khalilabad, Razavi Khorasan Province.

 Haji Jalal Mosque

 Haji Jalal Mosque is a Qajar dynasty period mosque in Kashmar, Razavi Khorasan Province.

 Kohneh Castle, Zendeh Jan

 Kohneh Castle is a Castle related to the 1st millennium and is located in the Kashmar County, Zendeh Jan village.

-Sir Cave

-Sir Cave is a cave in Sir village of the Central District of Bardaskan County in Razavi Khorasan Province.
-The cave was inhabited in the past and was used as a shelter.
-Sir Cave is located on a rocky mountain with a height of about 80 meters and about 1608 meters above sea level.
-It is difficult to reach.

 Atashgah Manmade-Cave

 The Atashgah Manmade-Cave or Atashgah Cave is located 20 km northwest of Kashmar city, Iran and the cave has two entrance passages.

 Atashgah Castle

 Atashgah Castle is a castle in the city of Kashmar, and is one of the attractions of Kashmar.
 This castle was built by the Sasanian government and it was famous in ancient times.